ebjamieson97/undidjl/README.md

 Takes in all of the `filled_diff_df_$silo_name.csv`'s and uses them to compute the aggregate ATT and standard errors.

-The `agg` argument specifies the aggregation method.
+The `agg` parameter specifies the aggregation method used in the case of staggered adoption.
 By default it is set to `"silo"` so that the ATTs are aggregated across silos with each silo having equal weight, but can be set to `"gt"` or `"g"` instead.
 Aggregating across `"g"` calculates ATTs for groups based on when the treatment time was, with each `"g"` group having equal weight.
 Aggregating across `"gt"` calculates ATTs for groups based on when the treatment time was and the time for which the ATT is calculated.
-This option is ignored in the case of a common treatment time and only takes effect in the case of staggered adoption.
+This `agg` parameter is ignored in the case of a common treatment time and only takes effect in the case of staggered adoption.

 If errors persist, check to see if there are missing values of `diff_estimates` in the `combined_diff_data.csv` and if so consider setting `interpolation = "linear_function"`.